nais/handbook/docs/administrative/fixtures.md

 - Utvikleropplevelse (developer experience) takes place every Tuesday afternoon at 14:30.

-- Kubeops is normally thursday mornings at 09:00 but not reccurring - invites are sent to interested parties a few days in advance.
+- Kubeops is normally Thursday mornings at 09:00 but not reccurring - invites are sent to interested parties a few days in advance.

-- Aiven is a biweekly thing - friday mornings at 09:00.
+- Aiven is a biweekly thing - Friday mornings at 09:00.

+- Deploy come together Wednesdays from 12:00-13:00.